atoms-ufrj/EmDee/README.md

         make test

-  This will compile the c and fortran test programs and create a copy of the default julia testscript inside the `test` directory.
+  This will compile the c and fortran test programs.

 * Run each test using the input file provided in the `example` directory.

         test/testfortran <N_threads> examples/data.inp
         test/testc <N_threads> examples/data.inp
-        test/testjulia <N_threads> examples/data.inp

   In the commands above, N_threads (optional) is the number of parallel threads to be used for the calculations.